 INSTALLING THE TAILCONE STIFFENERS (RV-7 ONLY)

-position as the stiffener will be installed.
+Position a F-00773A Tailcone Stiffener as a drill template on the outside of the F-773-L Aft Side Skin in the same position as the stiffener will be installed.
 See Detail B on DWG 27.